MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

     The model will likely respond with an answer to satisfy the prompt, split into a numbered list.
 This is an appropriate response, but suppose what you actually wanted was for the model to write a Python program that performs the tasks you described?

-12. Change the system message to `You are a coding assistant helping write python code.` and apply the changes.
+1. Change the system message to `You are a coding assistant helping write python code.` and apply the changes.
-13. Resubmit the following prompt to the model:
+1. Resubmit the following prompt to the model:

-    ```
+    ```prompt
     # 1. Create a list of animals
     # 2. Create a list of whimsical names for those animals
     # 3. Combine them randomly into a list of 25 animal and name pairs